Working for an MP

 - general diary management.

-What skills and qualifications do I need?
+What skills do I need to hone?

 - the ability to cope in high-pressure situations